tjindrak/english-for-designers/02_first_impressions/case_study_by_images.md

 ---

 # Events in Polepšovna
-Polepšovna is a punk venue where top gastronomy and brewing meet enriched with art and events such as Rehab parties, Pub quizzes and special tastings.
+Polepšovna is a punk place where top gastronomy and brewing meet, enriched with art and events like Rehab parties, Pub quizzes and special tastings.
 ![Event](/02_first_impressions/images_casestudy/event.png)
 *event poster for guests*